dilawar/sniffer/README.md

     [source]
     # Dir where various folders containing source codes or text files are located.
     # This directory will be 'walked' and each subdirectory inside this directory
-    # will be considered as a separate directory.
+    # will be considered as belonging to different student.
+In short, inside
+    # 'dir', each subdirectory will be compared with every other subdirectory.
     dir = /home/dilawar/Works/hpc21/2013ee668/Assignments/A4/Submissions

     # This is the regular expression of the names of files.
 If you want to compare
     # all files leave it empty or .* will do.
+In this example, we will only
+    # consider files which are ended with vhdl or vhd extension.
     regex = .*(vhdl|vhd)$

     # Specify language of file.